gjj/esm-g6t8/hsts.md

           server_name  localhost;
           include /etc/nginx/default.d/*.conf;

-          ssl_certificate     "/home/ec2-user/ssl/certificate.crt";
-          ssl_certificate_key "/home/ec2-user/ssl/private.key";
+          ssl_certificate     "/home/ec2-user/ssl/certificate.crt"; # You can put this anywhere, just make sure to change this ssl_certificate_key "/home/ec2-user/ssl/private.key"; # and this

           error_page    497 https://$host:8000$request_uri;

           # Removed for brevity
     }

-But there's a caveat if you're using AWS Application Load Balancer: you cannot use this solution!
+But there's a caveat if you're using AWS Application Load Balancer: you cannot use this solution.
 The reason is because AWS ALB does not allow you to listen to both HTTP and HTTPS using the same port number 8000 at the same time.
+Consider using a subdomain in this case (and maybe get approval from CTO while doing so).